traumst/neon-chat/README.md

     * clear related textbox
     * new chat -> remove chat-list placeholder
     * new msg -> remove chat-history placeholder
-* User registraction sucks

-And UI looks like shit, have to style it
+And UI looks like shit, have to style it NOW

 ### Message Broadcasting:
 - track user deltas: chats, messages